Bangladesh–Pakistan Confederation: Origin

 President Ayub Khan proposed transforming Pakistan into a confederation.

 In 1950, three years after the formation of the Dominion of Pakistan, at the Grand Conference of the Democratic Federation held in Dhaka, a proposal was made to form the "United States of Pakistan", with only defence and foreign affairs entrusted to the centre.
-According to the book From Jinnah to Zia by Pakistan’s Law Minister Muhammad Munir, after 1962, using the pretext of freeing the country from the so-called demands of the leaders of East Pakistan, president Ayub Khan proposed transforming the country into a confederation or granting autonomy to East Pakistan, or even granting independence, which was rejected by Krishak Sramik Party member and opposition leader Ramizuddin Ahmed.
+According to the book From Jinnah to Zia by Pakistan's Law Minister Muhammad Munir, after 1962, using the pretext of freeing the country from the so-called demands of the leaders of East Pakistan, President Ayub Khan proposed transforming the country into a confederation or granting autonomy to East Pakistan, or even granting independence, which was rejected by Krishak Sramik Party member and opposition leader Ramizuddin Ahmed.
 In 1966, for the federation of Pakistan, Sheikh Mujibur Rahman, general secretary of the East Pakistan Awami League, presented the six-point resolution in Lahore, which was actually a proposal to form a confederation between East Pakistan and West Pakistan.
 In early 1971, the Ahsan formula, prepared to resolve the political crisis in East Pakistan, proposed the formation of a confederation in which Sheikh Mujibur Rahman, president of the All-Pakistan Awami League, would be the prime minister of East Pakistan, Zulfikar Ali Bhutto, chairman of the Pakistan Peoples Party, would be the prime minister of West Pakistan, and the then president of Pakistan, Yahya Khan, would be the president of the proposed confederation.
 According to declassified U.S. documents released on 6 July 2005, Sheikh Mujibur Rahman had hoped for a confederation instead of independence for East Pakistan in 1971.

 On 11 March 1971, during the non-cooperation movement, according to observations by Archer Blood, the then U.S. Consul General in Dhaka, in a telegram sent to the U.S. Embassy in Pakistan and the U.S. Department of State, the proposal of a confederation modelled on the Ahsan formula could have been a good solution in the prevailing circumstances.
-On 24 March 1971, in Dhaka, the Awami League held two rounds of discussions—morning and evening—with Yahya Khan and his advisers on the economic sections of Pakistan’s proposed draft constitution.
-The party representatives proposed a confederation, named as the "Confederation of Pakistan", in place of a federation.
+On 24 March 1971, in Dhaka, the Awami League held two rounds of discussions—morning and evening—with Yahya Khan and his advisers on the economic sections of Pakistan's proposed draft constitution.
+The party representatives proposed a confederation, named the "Confederation of Pakistan", in place of a federation.
 However, the government of Pakistan opposed this as it conflicted with the party's constitution.
 On the other hand, Zulfikar Ali Bhutto opposed the proposed confederation, describing it as effectively making the provinces almost independent.
 According to Indian historian Srinath Raghavan, the All-Pakistan Awami League at that time proposed a confederation for East Pakistan rather than directly demanding independence, rooted in the legitimate economic and political aspirations of the Bengali majority in Pakistan.
 According to the Hamoodur Rahman Commission Report, the proposed coalition of the Pakistan Peoples Party at the time between the two majority parties could only be applicable in the case of a confederation.